 Drop traps are useful tools when conducting Trap-Neuter-Return or rescuing sick or injured cats by allowing you to selectively trap a specific member of a colony, since you determine when to spring the manually operated trap.
 It’s also helpful for trapping shy or savvy cats who have caught on to the ins and outs of the humane box trap.
-Find drop trap DIY instructions and purchasing options below.
+Find drop trap options below.

 Do you have a drop trap product or design?
 Share it with us!